Anderson-Lai/ib-notes/slchemistry/chemistry.md

 these covalent network structure were found as these compounds were found naturally by themselves (white and red phosphorus)
 these non-metals only exists on earth by themselves due to these covalent network structures

+# Sept.
+17, 2024

+weak interacts with weak -> non-polar dissolves / interacts with non-polar, polar interacts with polar
+non-polar and polar will majority of the time, not interact or react

+## Oxidation State vs Charge
+**oxidation state can equal to the charge or represent a different electron movement**

+Ex:
+oxidataion state: +2, charge: 2+

+Ex: Fe3O4
+charge can not explain how there are 3 iron atoms
+use the *assumed* charge of oxygen (2-, not the observed 3- here), to calculate the oxidation states of iron and oxygen in this compound

+oxidation states should lign up with the charge as often as possible

+for the hydrogen peroxide family, oxygen *may* have a oxidation state of -1